 This list is only the tip of the iceberg!
 Blick has hundreds of these free lesson plans available on its website for whatever grade level you teach or whatever topics you may be covering.
-These lesson plans can also be great tools for students to use during at-home learning throughout this pandemic.
+These free lesson plans can also be great tools for students to use during at-home learning throughout this pandemic.
 Take a look at the Blick website and find something perfect for you and your class.

 IPaintMyMind provides more lists of resources and ideas for teachers throughout the Chicago area on our blog.
 While you’re there, check out our Shared Walls™ program which provides a free year of programming and resources to CPS schools.

 Also be sure check out how IPaintMyMind has worked with Blick to provide art supplies to local schools.